Kelsey Quaisley, Ph.D., Postdoctoral Scholar, Oregon State University

 The data for this study come from the Collaborative Research: Teacher Leadership: Investigating the Persistence and Trajectories of Master Teachers (T-Lead) project (DUE-1758462, 1758438, 1758452, 1853560), and draw from interviews conducted in 2018-2021 with nearly 200 MTFs across nine Noyce Track 3 projects.
 The T-Lead project sought to understand the growth of the MTFs as teacher leaders and how this influenced their professional trajectories, particularly their decisions to stay in or leave the teaching profession.
 For more information about T-Lead, see Yow et al. (2021).

-Thanks to blog editor, Marilyn Strutchens for her support of the authors.
+Thanks to ARISE blog series editor, Marilyn Strutchens for her support of the authors.
 Watch for Marilyn’s blog highlighting three teacher leaders prepared by the TEAM-Math Teacher Leader Academy at Auburn University.